 David J. Collins, then an employee for the General Telephone and Electronics (GTE) subsidiary Sylvania, was in a good position to solve the problem, because he was already aware of it.
 A MIT graduate, Collins spent his undergraduate years working on the Pennsylvania Railroad, where he saw the challenges of tracking trains first-hand.

-In a 2011 newsletter for his current company, A2B Tracking Solutions, Collins explained the experimentation that led to the creation of KarTrak:
+In a 2011 newsletter for his former company, A2B Tracking Solutions, Collins explained the experimentation that led to the creation of KarTrak:

 The management of this division planned to introduce a large-scale (IBM 709-size) commercial computer developed as a spin-off of an Army contract to deliver a “hardened” field computer.
 Since there was no known market niche for another IBM-sized computer, I suggested our new computer be pared with a system of scanners to read and report on the lost railroad car problem described in the 1889 patent.
 As an undergrad engineering student, I had worked several summers for the Pennsylvania Railroad, and knew that “lost” railcars were a problem still unsolved.
 Sylvania management tossed me the ball to manage this scanner development.